-The Fire Log which includes data for fires in the on-campus student housing facilities can be viewed at http://tulane.edu/police/uptown/reports/fire_log.cfm is maintained by TUPD.
+The Fire Log, which includes data for fires in the on-campus student housing facilities, can be viewed at https://publicsafety.tulane.edu/daily-crime-log.
+It is maintained by TUPD.
 Entries or an addition to an entry to the log will be made by TUPD within two business days of receipt of the information on fires in the on-campus student housing facilities.